collective-soundworks/collective-soundworks.github.io/tutorials/step-sequencer.md

 ## Defining the global state

-Now that eveything is set up, let's continue with defining the different parameters that describe our application and declare them in a global state.
+Now that everything is set up, let's continue with defining the different parameters that describe our application and declare them in a global state.

 Indeed, we will need several parameter to control our step sequencer:
 - A variable which will define if our step sequencer is running or not ("start / stop").